-vicusities would be directed at vessels.
+1. Measures would be directed at vessels.

-mandures and Criteria for designating NCP fishing vessels)
+(Procedures and Criteria for designating NCP fishing vessels)

-When a Contracting Party sights a Non-Contracting Party (NCP) vessel engaged to tushing activities in the NAFO Regulatory Area (NRA):

-- (a) The Contracting Party which made the sighting shall provide such information to the NAFO Secretariat, which in turn shall notify all other Contracting Parties as well as the flag-Stare of the NCP fishing vessel.
-A Non-Contracting Party vessel which is sighted fishing in the NAFO Regulatory Area is presumed to be undermining the effectiveness of NAFO Conservation Measures. - atmaps STACFAC should not preclude the possibility of inspections at sea fur her discussion - (CN), on this point is needed.
+- 2. When a Contracting Party sights a Non-Contracting Party (NCP) vessel engaged in fishing activities in the NAFO Regulatory Area (NRA): - (a) The Contracting Party which made the sighting shall provide such information to the NAFO Secretariat, which in turn shall notify all other Contracting Parties as well as the flag-State of the NCP fishing vessel.
+A Non-Contracting Party vessel which is sighted fishing in the NAFO Regulatory Area is presumed to be undermining the effectiveness of NAFO Conservation Measures.